Does your company have a formula for sales success? Do you have a step-by-step formula for advancing each sales opportunity?

 In most jobs, there are processes in place that will produce the end results you seek if they are followed.
 Moses’ stone tablets would have less weight than the strict adherence to the ISO process in most manufacturing facilities, So why is there not a more predictable, accountable, measurable process for the sales team?

 Some companies do have them.
-In a July 2006 article in Harvard Business Review, Barry Trailer and Jim Dickie categorized sales organizations into four categories:
+In a July 2006 article in Harvard Business Review, Barry Trailer and Jim Dickie categorized sales organizations into four categories by level:

-Level 2 companies have a process and would like their salespeople to follow it; but there is no accountability to ensure compliance.
+- Level two companies have a process and would like their salespeople to follow it; but there is no accountability to ensure compliance.

-Level 3 companies enforce a standard process; but they tend to be looking backward and they miss opportunities.
+- Third level are companies that enforce a standard process; but they tend to be looking backward and they miss opportunities.

 Trailer and Dickie’s research concludes that Level 4 companies outperform all other companies by nearly double in their abilities to: